 You don’t want to merely survive the budgeting process; you want to thrive in it and create a 2026 budget that helps the organization thrive as well.
 So don’t let your team get bogged down with manual tasks when technology can take the load off and streamline your process.

-The system you’re building your budget in must integrate as much as possible with all the other software that provides data to help inform the budget.
-Think your ERP, for one.
-Real-time integration keeps everyone on the same page as the budget is created, reviewed, and adjusted, reinforcing collaboration.
+- Real-Time Data Integration: The system you’re building your budget in must integrate with all the other software that provides data to help inform the budget, such as your ERP.
+Real-time integration keeps everyone on the same page, reinforcing collaboration.

-What are the key drivers of your business’ performance?
-Whether it’s sales volume, price, cost of goods sold, or something else, your budget should quantify and measure the impact of those drivers on the financials.
+- Driver-Based Budgeting: What are the key drivers of your business’ performance?
+Your budget should quantify and measure the impact of those drivers on the financials.

-AI can make it easier to analyze large amounts of data, whether current or historical, to look for patterns, trends, or anomalies that might predict future outcomes.
-Armed with this information, your team will be able to build a more accurate budget and forecast.
+- Add in AI: AI can make it easier to analyze large amounts of data to look for patterns, trends, or anomalies that might predict future outcomes.

-Whether you’re looking at tools to automate the budget approval process, send alerts when budget limits are closing in, or populate budget templates, automation will certainly speed up the budgeting process while promoting consistency and cutting down on errors.
+- Embrace Automation: Whether you’re looking at tools to automate the budget approval process or populate templates, automation will speed up the budgeting process while promoting consistency and cutting down on errors.

-Having to-the-moment information is key for budget success.
-With real-time reporting, your analytics and dashboards will always have the latest data to help monitor budget versus actuals and pick out where improvements can be made.
+- Use Real-Time Reporting and Analysis: Having to-the-moment information is key for budget success.
+With real-time reporting, your analytics and dashboards will always have the latest data to help monitor budget versus actuals.

 Support Your Next Budgeting Cycle with ExtendInsights

 By the way, this doesn’t mean leaving behind your “old faithful” favorite financial tool: Microsoft Excel.
-You can actually use a connected spreadsheet with the help of data integration that empowers you with to-the-moment data in your spreadsheets for a crystal clear snapshot of where the business is and where it needs to go next.
+You can actually use a connected spreadsheet with the help of data integration that empowers you with to-the-moment data in your spreadsheets.

 Integration solutions such as ExtendInsights are purpose-built to help you keep working where you and your teams are most comfortable and familiar—Excel—while making it simple and efficient to pull data from NetSuite saved searches, HubSpot reports, Chargebee subscription data, and more into a dynamic spreadsheet.
-With direct integrations enabled between Excel and your top data sources via ExtendInsights, you can be sure you’re always reporting with and making decisions on the most accurate and up-to-date information available.
-Not to mention that tracking in a spreadsheet makes this information available across the organization, not just to those who have direct access to your data sources.
-Which means that siloed forecasting can quickly become a thing of the past, and you can move forward with more accurate budgets and forecasting.
+This means that siloed forecasting can quickly become a thing of the past, and you can move forward with more accurate budgets and forecasting.

 See how ExtendInsights can improve your budgeting and forecasting.
 Try it FREE today.